floatzcss/floatz/README.md

 ```
 See it live: http://codepen.io/floatz/pen/kLaeC

-Alternatively you can surround each row with an additional box.
+Alternatively the boxes of each row can be surrounded with an additional box.
 ```
 <!-- First row -->
 <div class="flz_box">